 The oscillating multi-tool is one of the handiest tools you can have around the jobsite or workshop.
 Its versatility lets you accomplish numerous tasks that would be impossible with other tools.
 You can sand; saw metal, wood, and drywall; make large holes; plunge cut into hardwood; or undercut a doorway.
 You can also remove grout, cut trim for new flooring, and cut off nails and screws flush.
 That’s just the start.
 We like our oscillating multi-tools so much that we compiled this list of 6 ways Pros use an oscillating multi-tool.
-And believe me, there’s more than five…And be sure to also check out our oscillating multi-tool shootout.
+And believe me, there’s more than five…And be sure to also check out our best oscillating multi-tool review.

 How to Use an Oscillating Tool – The Basics